alexbarresi/photobook_app_fe/README.md

 We use Vercel as a host to deploy photobook FE app.
 url: https://photobook-app-fe.vercel.app/

+Vercel automatically detects changes in the repository, and deploys the app to have the last updated version.

 To fully use the App, it is advised to start a localhost backend instance to expose APIs